hylandtechoutreach/internship/README.md

  - This is a way for us to know what they are working on
 - Weekly check-ins with each individual student
  - This is an opportunity for a more individual check-in
+- Y.O.U. will accept the amount of work for hours even if they get it done early

 ## Projects
 Interns may have some options for projects.
 Each project should have: